amvakh/EcoFind/README.md

 1. Clone the repo
 2. Run `npm install`
 3. Launch with `npm start` (Expo Go)

-## 🤝 Contribute

-Want to add a product or build with us?
-Submit a pull request or suggest a feature!

 ---

 Built to make sustainable living more accessible and community-driven 🌎